Marketplace vs Website: What Southeast Asian brands need to know

 Choosing The Right Platform For Your Business

 Okay, so you’re at the point where you need to decide where you’re going to sell your stuff.
 Big decision!
 It’s not just about picking the shiniest option; it’s about what actually fits your business like a glove.
+For example, you might choose to set up your own website or an e commerce site for greater control over branding and customer experience, or you might opt for an ecommerce marketplace to quickly reach a broad audience with less setup.
 Let’s break down how to make the right call.

 Evaluating Your Business Model